Portable Biomechanics Laboratory: Clinically Accessible Movement Analysis from a Handheld Smartphone

 Currently, gait is more commonly characterized using the 10-meter walk or 6-minute walk tests, which capture only speed and endurance.
 Other assessments—such as the Timed Up and Go (TUG) \cite{podsiadlo_timed_1991}, the Berg Balance Scale (BBS) \cite{berg_clinical_1992}, and the Functional Gait Assessment (FGA) \cite{wrisley_reliability_2004}—evaluate movement quality using clinical scoring methods that are either subjective or limited to stopwatch-based timing, but do not directly quantify the movement itself.
 Scalable, accessible movement analysis in the clinic would substantially improve upon the status quo.

 Recent advances in AI-based methods offer a promising path forward.
 Multi-view markerless motion capture (MMMC) requires much less time to acquire and less manual post-processing than OMC.
 In recent years, numerous studies have demonstrated that MMMC produces similar kinematics to OMC in multiple populations \cite{kanko_concurrent_2021, kanko_inter-session_2021, kanko_assessment_2021,riazati_absolute_2022,song_markerless_2023,wren_comparison_2023,horsak_repeatability_2024,dsouza_comparison_2024,wang_evaluation_2025,min_biomechanical_2024}.
-OpenCap \cite{uhlrich_opencap_2023} even allows MMMC to be performed using videos collected from multiple smartphones mounted on tripods.
-We have also developed methods for MMMC \cite{cotton_biomechanical_2025,cotton_differentiable_2024,firouzabadi_biomechanical_2024,cotton_biomechanical_2025,unger_differentiable_2024}.
-A key differentiator of our approaches is the use of MuJoCo \cite{todorov_mujoco_2012}, a high-performance physics simulator for machine learning that supports differentiable biomechanical models.
+We have developed methods for MMMC \cite{cotton_biomechanical_2025,cotton_differentiable_2025,firouzabadi_biomechanical_2024,unger_differentiable_2025} using MuJoCo \cite{todorov_mujoco_2012}, a high-performance physics simulator for machine learning that supports differentiable biomechanical models.
 This enables us to directly end-to-end optimize the kinematics and skeleton scale from videos.
-Our end-to-end approach outperforms alternatives that reproduce two-stage marker-based pipelines that first estimate virtual marker locations and then compute inverse kinematics on these trajectories \cite{cotton_differentiable_2024,firouzabadi_biomechanical_2024}.
-While MMMC is faster than OMC, having multiple synchronized cameras that are spatially calibrated is much less clinically accessible than simply recording with a smartphone.
+Our end-to-end approach outperforms alternatives that reproduce multi-stage marker-based pipelines that first estimate virtual marker locations and then compute inverse kinematics on these trajectories \cite{cotton_differentiable_2025,firouzabadi_biomechanical_2024}.
+Although MMMC is faster than OMC, installing and calibrating several high-performance cameras remains a significant barrier to clinical implementation.